BazzalSeed/FunWithTetris/README.md

 We fire up the TetrisController in the main method and setRelative to null since it's the only frame and then make it visiable

 =============

-## Possible Improvements

-  * MVC?
-MVC!
-MVC!!! to get a more expandable design
-  * Implement level (more quicker when level up) => this can actaully be achived really easily, just feeling lazy right now Simply, check the score and chagne the Timer(newDelay,this);

-  * Much better Graphics
-  * Two-Player mode?